cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 $ bosh upload release
 ```

+* FIXME - run the `bosh upload release` at the start of the tutorial; then create all the network bits whilst it uploads

 Uploading the release can be slow if you do it from your local home machine or your laptop on the train.
 63Mb never felt so slow.

-Also slow is compiling packages and provisioning AWS VMs.
-And we're now ready to do that!
-We are finally ready to deploy our environment release!
+Also slow is compiling packages and provisioning AWS VMs, which is what we're now ready to do!
+That is, we are finally ready to deploy our environment release!

-This will initially take some time.
-The process will initially require compilation of all the packages into binaries.
+This will initially take some additional time to compile all the packages into binaries.
 It does this by booting dedicated VMs for performing compilation.
+Compiling packages is only required when a package is changed as part of a new release upload.

 TODO - how to reuse VMs for compilation